 This being a seminar on imaginative reasoning and discovery, my fondest hope is that your own imagination will be sufficiently stimulated so that you will make a discovery in your own area of research that brings you fame, if not fortune.
 Failing this, I at least hope your curiosity is sufficiently aroused by a discovery-related topic so that you will be driven to find out more about it from existing literature.
-The choice of topic is entirely yours provided that it involves the process of discovery and/or imaginative reasoning.
+The choice of topic is entirely yours provided that it involves the process of discovery, imaginative reasoning, or innovation.
 If it is possible, depending upon the enrollment, we will allow time in the seminar for you to present your ideas to the class.
 In any case, at the end of the seminar I will expect to have written evidence of your thoughts on the topic you have chosen.
-As far as this paper is concerned, here is what you can expect as far as my grading standard is concerned.
-By the way, these standards are virtually the same as those you will face as far as your doctoral dissertation is concerned.
+A final point is that I wll ask that you submit your paper in hard copy form so that I can make comments on it.
+I would much prefer to spend my time reading what you have written than to wait for your work to download and printed.